 You don’t want to spend days building the perfect knowledge base, only to have it buried under a heap of other website pages.

-Here are some ideas to keep your knowledge base front and center whenever customers need help:
+Here are some ideas to help customers get easy access to your knowledge base whenever they need help:

 - Pick the right location for your knowledge base